Homeowners Guide

 Possible exposure to metals in soil is generally low as these areas are hard to reach or have permanent cover.
 In some cases work in these areas could create hazards.

-How long does the soil remediation process take?
+How long does the soil management process take?

-From start to finish soil remediation can take several years to complete.
+From start to finish soil management can take approximately a year to complete.
 Most of the time is spent planning and scheduling and then wrapping up the reporting and documentation for the project.
 The onsite work typically only takes a few weeks.

 Safety information will be provided to you before the work begins.